Free Case Evaluation

 The symptoms of cerebral palsy range from mild to severe; those with moderate to severe cases may need around-the-clock care, expensive medical devices and home modifications, as well as special education.
 When the actions of a physician or medical institution result in permanent injury to your baby, a knowledgeable South Carolina birth injury lawyer guides your family through the challenging process of a birth injury claim to secure the compensation that your child deserves.

-Secure the services of a skilled South Carolina birth injury lawyer
+Secure the services of a skilled South Carolina cerebral palsy lawyer

-The dedicated South Carolina medical malpractice attorneys of McGowan, Hood, Felder & Phillips, LLC, have years of experience litigating birth injury cases in the courts.
+The dedicated South Carolina cerebral palsy attorneys of McGowan, Hood, Felder & Phillips, LLC, have years of experience litigating birth injury cases in the courts.
 If your baby has incurred cerebral palsy due to medical negligence or malpractice, we can help.
-Call 803-327-7800 or fill out the contact form to make an appointment for a free case evaluation at one of our offices located in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.
+Call 803-327-7800 or fill out the contact form to make an appointment for a free case evaluation at one of our offices located in Rock Hill, Anderson, Sumter, Georgetown, Myrtle Beach and Columbia.